Am I good enough? What if I put myself out there and people laugh at me?

 Counter the negative feelings with positive affirmations.
 A positive attitude can prevent the fear and anxiety associated with imposter syndrome.
 One way to maintain a positive attitude is to develop an objective way to track your achievements.
 Set milestones and note when you achieve them, however small.

-What will you be doing if you had no doubts about your skill?
+What would you be doing if you had no doubts about your skill?
 It’s time to get started.

 Related reading: You’re Not a Fraud